shaik-mahammad-rafi01/everest-canteen-app/README.md

 - Display the Canteen menu items
 - Add MenuItem to an particular section
 - Remove MenuItem from the particular section
+- Registration and Login pages according to the Role
 ### Technologies Used
 - Nodejs
 - React-Native